-Consolidated Financial Statements for the Years Ended December 31, 2023 and 2022 and Independent Auditors' Report

-DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES
+Consolidated Financial Statements for the Years Ended December 31, 2024 and 2023 and Independent Auditors' Report DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES

-The entities that are required to be included in the consolidated financial statements of Sonix Technology Co., Ltd. as of and for the year ended December 31, 2023, under the Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises are all the same as those included in the consolidated financial statements prepared in conformity with the International Financial Reporting Standard No. 10 "Consolidated Financial Statements is included in the consolidated financial statements is included in the consolidated financial statements is statements.
+The entities that are required to be included in the consolidated financial statements of Sonix Technology

+Co., Ltd. as of and for the year ended December 31, 2024, under the Criteria Governing Preparation of conformity with the International Financial Reporting Standard 10 "Consolidated Financial Statements".

+Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated consolidated financial statements.
 Consequently, Sonix Technology Co., Ltd. and subsidiaries do not prepare a separate set of combined financial statements.

+Enterprises are all the same as those included in the consolidated financial statements prepared in

+In addition, the information required to be disclosed in the combined financial statements is included in the